Join us for an adventure in flavor!

 Mediterranean Chicken Stew

-Give your regular chicken a big time upgrade with this Cuban Chicken Fricassee.
-It’s a flavor explosion that you won’t be able to get enough of!
+Give your regular chicken a big time upgrade with our Cuban Chicken Fricassee.
+You are going to love these new flavors in your chicken stew.

 Fricase de Pollo Cubano, on our Gypsy Plate… enjoy!